MinhPhuc1510/LengthOfStayPredictor/README.md

 ## Usage

 - Fill in the form with patient details: gender, age, and illness.
-- Click on the "Predict" button to get the predicted length of stay.
+- Click on the "Predict" button to get the predicted length of stay..